vzctl/RationalReads/README.md

 The client side code was written using backbone, a javascript library which helps create a single-page app and more easily manage data on the client-side.

 Although this project uses bootstrap, 1400 lines of css were also written.
-However, that is the weakest part of the project - many opportunities for improvement exist in the stylesheets directory.
+However, that is the weakest part of the project.
+In the April release, I will be improving the stylesheets directory.

 # Bugs
-1. When a user clicks on more at the bottom left of home page, the sort gets reversed when clicking on the pagination link
-2. User getting recommendation results, even when not logged in (was not happening before)
+1. User getting recommendation results, even when not logged in (was not happening before)

 # Design Flaws
 1. The filter by tag / order works feature is not obvious